lfortran/lfortran/doc/src/asr/asr.md

 ## Short notes on ASR nodes

+### Stmt nodes
+1. **ExplicitDeallocate**: It deallocates if allocated otherwise throws a runtime error.
+2. **ImplicitDeallocate**: It  deallocates if allocated otherwise does nothing.
+3. **GoTo**: It points to a GoToTarget with the corresponding target_id within the same procedure.
+We currently use `int` IDs to link GoTo with GoToTarget to avoid issues with serialization.
+4. **GoToTarget**: An empty statement, a target of zero or more GoTo statements the `id` is only unique within a procedure.

 ### Expr nodes
 1. **Cast**: It changes the value (the bits) of the `arg`.
 2. **ArrayPhysicalCast**: This ArrayPhysicalCast we only change the physical type,